Aging In Place

 - Applicants must be age 62 or over or qualify as physically or mentally disabled.

-- Applicants must own and occupy the home for a minimum of one year, and provide proof of income for all household members.
+- Applicants must own the home and provide proof of income for all household members.
 Income must not exceed 80% of the AMI.

 - Proof of current homeowner’s insurance.